DavidAJohnston/DecentralizedApplications/README.md

 ### 5\.
 Establishing Consensus - Proof of Work, Proof of Stake, and Decentralized Apps

-A. Proof of Work
+**A. Proof of Work**

-As many readers will know the Bitcoin network confirms transactions and distributes coins based on a “Proof of Work” mechanism&nbsp;(commonly referred to as “mining”).
+As many readers will know the Bitcoin network confirms transactions and distributes coins based on a “[Proof of Work](https://en.wikipedia.org/wiki/Proof-of-work_system)” mechanism(commonly referred to as “mining”).
+At present it is the most widely used mechanisms for cryptocurrencies to establish network consensus.

-More information: &nbsp;

-B. Proof of Stake
+**B. Proof of Stake**

-Since Type II Decentralized Apps by definition operate on top of another Type I Decentralized Apps blockchain, they are unable to utilize a Proof of Work mechanism (mining).
-Instead Type II Decentralized Apps for example Mastercoin utilize a “Proof of Stake” mechanism to allow for changes to their protocol, distribution of tokens and other functions.

-More information: &nbsp;
+Proof of stake is an alternate method to establishing networking consensus, built upon the idea of [coin stake](https://en.bitcoin.it/wiki/Proof_of_Stake).
+It can be use in parallel with proof of work, as it is used in [Peercoin](http://peercoin.net/).
+It has the added benefit of being more energy efficient than Proof of Work, and also resistant to [51% attacks](https://en.bitcoin.it/wiki/Weaknesses).

-C. Comparison of the POW and POS systems.
+**C. Comparison of the POW and POS systems.**

-Bitcoin token ownership is distributed by mining&nbsp;and consequently by people buying&nbsp;from miners.
-Mastercoin decentralizes ownership by initial fund participation, followed by distribution by collaborative development&nbsp;efforts and by people buying&nbsp;from initial fund participants or collaborators.
+Bitcoin token ownership is distributed by mining and consequently by people buying from miners.
+Mastercoin decentralizes ownership by initial fund participation, followed by distribution by collaborative development efforts and by people buying from initial fund participants or collaborators.
 Given the above, buying and running mining hardware for Bitcoin is replaced with the ability to actively participate in the project development for Mastercoin.

-D. Different Models Similar Results
+**D. Different Models Similar Results**

-As I stated above, this is&nbsp;a different model; it promotes distribution by means of initial participation and by on going collaboration.
+As I stated above, this is a different model; it promotes distribution by means of initial participation and by on going collaboration.
 There were several hundreds of funding participants and probably more than 2000 MSC holders already, gauging by the number of transactions so far.
 It is BY FAR more than anything close to the number of participant/stakeholders in Bitcoin in similar early stages.
 Moreover, dispersion will still go on in the coming years, with gradually vesting formula releasing more Dev Mastercoins to the Mastercoin token pool.

 ### 6\.
 Methods of Token Distribution

-A. “Mining Method”
+**A. “Mining Method”**

 In the example of Bitcoin, the Mining Method is employed to distribute all of the systems tokens.
 The rate of distribution of new coins is controlled by an algorithm in the protocol and client applications that generates 50 coins ~ every ten minutes, 25 coins ~ every ten minutes after four years, 12.5 coins ~ every ten minutes after four more years and so forth at a halving rate each four years[[4]][6].

-B. “Kickstarter Method”
+**B. “Kickstarter Method”**

 In the case of Mastercoins the project employed a “Kickstarter Method” to distribute a portion of its original tokens.
 A bitcoin address labeled the “Exodus Address” was used to collect Bitcoins from all participants who desired to support the development of the Mastercoin protocol features.
 All participants that sent Bitcoins between the dates of August 1st and August 31st to the Exodus Address generated 100 times that number of MSC.
-At the end of the period 563,162 Mastercoins were generated by 500%2B participants.
+At the end of the period 563,162 Mastercoins were generated by ~500 participants.
 The Bitcoin collected then formed the basis for coding competitions and bounties to develop the Mastercoin client applications that implemented the Mastercoin protocol.

-C. “Collaboration Method”
+**C. “Collaboration Method”**

 In the case of Mastercoins an additional 10% amount of “Dev MSC” tokens (56,316 to be precise) were generated at the time of initial distribution to the Exodus Address participants.
 These tokens are set aside for the purpose of funding further development of the Mastercoin protocol / applicants and “to complete the features desired by users”.
 The algorithm for distributing these tokens is specified to be 50% the first year, 25% the second year, 12.5% the third year, with a continued 1 year halving rate.
-The distribution of these Dev MSC is directed via a community bounty system, which leverages the Proof-of-Stake infrastructure. &nbsp;
+The distribution of these Dev MSC is directed via a community bounty system, which leverages the Proof-of-Stake infrastructure.

 ### 7\.
 Formation and Growth Stages of Decentralized Applications

-A. The Whitepaper / Protocol is Proposed
+**A. The Whitepaper / Protocol is Proposed**

 As in the case of Bitcoin, the most common way for a Decentralized Application to take form is for its creator(s) to publically release a white paper describing its protocol, features, and other factors around implementation of client applications.
 This is a particularly important stage as developer feedback and general awareness of the proposal is critical in order for the proposal to gain traction.
 In our view proposing new Decentralized Apps based on the fundamentals we included in our definition is the most likely to attract supporters and collaborators to join an effort.

 The strongest foundation appears to be with the projects that are:

-I. Completely open source
+1. Completely open source

-II.
-Operate autonomously with no one entity controlling the majority of its tokens
+2. Operate autonomously with no one entity controlling the majority of its tokens

-III.
-Records of operation must be cryptographically stored in a distributed blockchain
+3. Records of operation must be cryptographically stored in a distributed blockchain

-IV.
-Generate tokens according to a standard algorithm / criteria over time or or distribute tokens at the beginning of their operation (in accordance with their protocol) to reward predefined value adding behaviors by users.
+4. Generate tokens according to a standard algorithm / criteria over time or or distribute tokens at the beginning of their operation (in accordance with their protocol) to reward predefined value adding behaviors by users.

-V. These same tokens must be utilized by users to access the features of the App
+5. These same tokens must be utilized by users to access the features of the App

-VI.
-Adapt its protocol in response to proposed developer improvements and market feedback, though all changes which are accepted into the protocol must be based on the majority consensus.
+6. Adapt its protocol in response to proposed developer improvements and market feedback, though all changes which are accepted into the protocol must be based on the majority consensus.

-B. The First Distribution of Tokens / First Client Application Released
+**B. The First Distribution of Tokens / First Client Application Released**

 In both cases of a Mining style distribution or a Kickstarter style distribution the application really begins to take shape as the first tokens are distributed using the first client application which has been implemented according to the protocol.
 In the case of Bitcoin, this was the original Bitcoin-QT client and the Genesis block.
 In the case of Mastercoin, this was the Mastercoin Advisor script and the Exodus Address.

-C. Multiple Clients Implemented / Distribution of Dev Tokens
+**C. Multiple Clients Implemented / Distribution of Dev Tokens**

 As developers begin creating multiple applications that implement the protocol there is a period of testing to ensure the different versions agree on which actions are valid and which are invalid.
 For those Decentralized Applications that utilize a Collaboration method to distribute tokens, their contributors begin collecting bounties of Dev tokens from the value they provide.

-D. Market for Tokens / Wider Adoption / Distribution of Ownership
+**D. Market for Tokens / Wider Adoption / Distribution of Ownership**

 As tokens from mining, kickstarter and/or collaboration activities spread, the ownership of the Decentralized App the distribution of ownership should naturally move to a great number of participants and thus remove control from any entity that held a majority of the tokens at an earlier growth stage.
 By some estimates, Satoshi Nakamoto mined many of the first 1,000,000 Bitcoins.
 However, as the network grew, other mining participants provided competition and now more than 12,000,000 Bitcoins are in circulation and thus have diluted Satoshi’s high original ownership stake.

 As the application begins to mature with enough participants taking part, division of labor effects encourage different actors with different skill sets to contribute value to the application in the ways they feel they can be the most helpful. &nbsp; &nbsp;

 ### 8\.
-An economic model for why token based Decentralized Applications are such a quickly growing and viral operational model.
+An economic model for why token based Decentralized Applications are a viral operational model.

 Token based systems are so effective in becoming self sustaining because they empower the individual to have a stake in the outcome.
 The token is naturally transferred over time through market forces to the person that values it most highly.
 Uniquely when the token is held in a Decentralized Application this individual is empowered to play what ever role he or she chooses to add value to the project.
 The roles of investor, developer, promoter, evangelist, are all available and open to any token holder willing to provide that value to the Decentralized Application.